Steven Moffat On ‘Sherlock’ Season 5: ‘It Is Possible That We Could End It’

 Fans of Sherlock are eagerly awaiting news about Season 5, but so far there hasn’t been any definitive answer forthcoming.
 The main reason it is thought to be uncertain is due to the busy working schedules of both Benedict Cumberbatch and Martin Freeman, although both actors have said that they would be pleased to return for another season of Sherlock, as the Independent reports.

 There have been some concerns about Season 5 of Sherlock not happening after Steven Moffat said that it was certainly possible that they could end Sherlock now.
-Moffat’s reasoning for this was because at the end of previous seasons it could never have been wrapped up as neatly as it could now as there were always cliffhangers waiting to be addressed in previous seasons.
+Moffat’s reasoning for this was because at the end of previous seasons, it could never have been wrapped up as neatly as it could now as there were always cliffhangers waiting to be addressed in previous seasons.

 “If this is the last time, and I’m not planning on it to be, but it might be, it is possible that we could end it.
 We couldn’t have it ended it on any previous series because they always ended on walloping, great cliffhangers.”